Dating & Sex

-Waiting until marriage for sex – why it matters to God
+Waiting until marriage for sex – the best decision I ever made

 Final thoughts from a newlywed on saving sex for marriage.

 In the first article of this series, we saw that God designed sex as an expression of total vulnerability, intimacy and acceptance, which is why he placed it only in the security of lifelong marriage.
 The world turns this act of intimacy into a test of performance: people self-centredly judge their partners for their “sexual compatibility” - “Does this person fulfil my wants?” - or they anxiously judge themselves - “I need to be good enough to fulfil my partner’s wants.”
 These myths ruin intimacy and undermine God’s good gift of sex.
 We should reject these lies and enjoy sex as God intended: in marriage.

 In the second article, we saw that God has commanded sex to be within marriage only, because it involves giving a deep, intimate part of yourself to another person.
 This means that having sex outside of marriage involves one person taking from another, using that other person to selfishly gratify their own desires - against God’s law and against the other’s good.
 Their future partner will almost inevitably have questions and doubts about it - a tiny bit like someone who was cheated-on - which will hurt their enjoyment of it.
 So we should guard ourselves until we’re ready to give 100% of our self, and receive 100% of our partner, exclusively and forever: in marriage.

 Perhaps this has come “too late.”
 You’ve already had sex - maybe many times - without being married.
 Maybe reading this has felt awful; maybe you’re feeling like you’re forever dirty, impure and wrong.

 If so, 1 Corinthians 6:9-11 was written for you: